 Military life can be extremely demanding and can often put a tremendous strain on a couple’s relationship.
-This can be especially true in situations where the service member’s unit is deployed and the family is forced to be apart for months or even years at a time.
+This can be especially true when the service member’s unit is deployed, and the family is forced to be apart for months or even years.
 Sadly, there are times when the pressure is more than the relationship can bear.

-At Stange Law Firm, PC, our St. Louis military divorce lawyers represent clients on all sides of these cases.
-Whether you are the service member or the spouse, the one seeking the divorce or the one who has been served, we have the experience and the understanding to help you through this difficult time.
-Our experienced attorneys represent individuals throughout Missouri and Illinois.
+At Stange Law Firm, PC, our military divorce lawyers represent clients on all sides of these cases.
+Whether you are the service member or the spouse, the one seeking the divorce, or the one who has been served, we have the experience and the understanding to help you through this difficult time.
+Our experienced attorneys represent individuals throughout Missouri, Illinois, Kansas, Oklahoma, and Nebraska.

 The Right Firm for Your Military Divorce

-Our attorneys have extensive experience in military divorce cases, and we understand the unique process and policies that need to be addressed in these matters.
+Our attorneys have extensive experience in military divorce cases, and we understand the unique process and policies that must be addressed.
 We have a complete understanding of the Servicemembers Civil Relief Act and the 10/10 rule as it applies to property division in military divorces as well as survivor benefit plans, Family Care Plans and the Uniformed Services Former Spouses’ Protection Act.
 Stange Law Firm takes cases from those in the military, including Scott Air Force Base in St. Clair County, Illinois, and Fort Leonard Wood in Missouri.